chromaui/chromatic-docs/src/content/snapshot/snapshots.md

 <details>
 <summary>Why isn’t my modal or dialog captured?</summary>

-If you use an “animateIn” effect set <a href="/docs/delay">to ensure we snapshot when the animation completes.
+If you use an “animateIn” effect set <a href="/docs/delay">delay</a> to ensure we snapshot when the animation completes.

 If your component infers its dimensions from the layout of the surrounding DOM elements (e.g., it's a modal that uses `position:fixed`), you'll need to set the height of that component's stories using a decorator.